omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 - The receiving network’s Portal contract verifies the `XBlock`’s validator signatures and `XMsg` merkle proofs before passing all verified `XMsg`s to their destination smart contracts.
 After verifying each submitted `XMsg`, the portal contract emits an `XReceipt` event.
 This marks the `XMsg` as “successful” or “reverted” by `halo`. `XMsg`s can revert if the gas limit was exceeded or if target address smart contract logic reverted for other reasons. `XReceipt`s are included in `XBlock`s (same as `XMsg`).

     ```go
-    type XReceipt (
-      uint    SourceChainID         // The cross-chain message's source chain
-      uint    XStreamOffset         // Offset of XMsg in the XStream
+    // Receipt is a cross-chain message receipt, the result of applying the Msg on the destination chain.
+    type Receipt struct {
+      MsgID                         // Unique ID of the cross chain message that was applied.
-      uint    GasUsed               // Gas used dueing message "call"
+      GasUsed        uint64         // Gas used during message "call"
-      uint    Result                // 0 for success, 1 for revert
+      Success        bool           // Result, true for success, false for revert
-      address RelayerAddress        // Address of relayer that submitted the message
+      RelayerAddress common.Address // Address of relayer that submitted the message
-    )
+      TxHash         common.Hash    // Hash of the relayer submission transaction
+    }
     ```

 ### 10. Smart Contract Execution